-Given that literally today is the day that all of the major US stock market indices are breaking below key multi-month support levels, now is a good time to brush up on your short selling skills, as you don’t need to fear crashes or bear markets if you learn to profit from them!
+Given that literally today is the day that all of the major US stock market indices are breaking below key multi-month support levels, now is a good time to brush up on your short selling skills and also understand the risks involved, as you don’t need to fear crashes or bear markets if you learn to profit from them!

 The legendary man who netted $1 billion** in windfall profits betting against the British Pound in 1992 is again back to trading at the ripe age of 86.
 The last time Mr. George Soros was involved in trading was in 2007, when he is rumored to have earned more than $1 billion** by betting on lower prices.